AbelValencia/BadBank/README.md

 ## Technology used:
 For this project, I used HTML, CSS, JavaScript, and React for the front end.
-And for the back end, I used nodejs, express, MongoDB, docker, and firebase.
+And for the back end, I used nodejs and firebase.

 ## Features:
 Users can sign in with their email and password or by using google, within their accounts they can deposit and withdraw their money and keep track of their balance.